mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 assets (livestock units, arable land, number of those sick in household in past 12 months, wealth index score, and number of orphans in household) and access (time to water source, has electricity, type of cooking fuel, sex of head of household, owns a cell phone, owns a radio, and urban/rural).
+DHS data was collected by household clusters to protect the confidentiality of respondents, and GPS data was recorded at the center of each cluster ([DHS methodology](https://github.com/mtango99/RP-Malcomb/blob/main/data/metadata/DHS_GPS_Manual_English_A4_24May2013_DHSM9.pdf)).
+Then, cluster GPS positions were randomly displaced; urban clusters therefore have 0-2 km of error, and rural clusters have 0-5 km of error, with some up to 10 km ([DHS GPS data collection](https://github.com/mtango99/RP-Malcomb/blob/main/data/metadata/location%20accuracy.pdf)).
 Household data from DHS was aggregated to DHA clusters and then joined to traditional authorities.
 **Livelihood sensitivity** data came from interviews with the Malawi Vulnerability Assessment Committee, as well as data they created with the Famine Early Warning System Netowrk and the US Agency for International Development.